Garuda: Iconography

-Relief depicting a portable Garuda pillar, one of the oldest images of Garuda, Bharhut, 100 BCE.
+Relief depicting a portable Garuda pillar, one of the oldest images of Garuda, Bharhut, c.
+100 BCE.

 The Hindu texts on Garuda iconography vary in their details.
 If in the bird form, he is eagle-like, typically with the wings slightly open as if ready and willing to fly wherever he needs to.
-In part human-form, he may have an eagle-like nose, beak or legs, his eyes are open and big, his body is the color of emerald, and his wings are golden-yellow.
+In part human-form, he may have an eagle-like nose, beak or legs, his eyes are open and big, his body is the colour of emerald, and his wings are golden-yellow.
 He may be shown with either two or four hands.
 If he is not carrying Vishnu, he holds a jar of amrita (immortality nectar) in one hand in the rear and an umbrella in the other, while the front pair of hands are in anjali (namaste) posture.
 If he is carrying Vishnu, the rear hands provide the support for Vishnu's feet.

 According to the text Silparatna, states Rao, Garuda is best depicted with only two hands and with four bands of colours: "golden yellow colour from feet to knees, white from knees to the navel, scarlet from navel to neck, and black above the neck".
 His hands, recommends the text, should be in abhaya (nothing to fear) posture.
 In Sritatvanidhi text, the recommended iconography for Garuda is a kneeling figure, who wears one or more serpents, pointed bird-beak like nose, his two hands in namaste posture.
 This style is commonly found in Hindu temples dedicated to Vishnu.

 In some iconography, Garuda carries Vishnu and his two consorts by his side: Sridevi and Bhudevi.

-Garuda iconography is found in early temples of India, such as on the underside of the eave at Cave 3 entrance of the Badami cave temples (6th-century).
+Garuda iconography is found in early temples of India, such as on the underside of the eave at entrance of Cave 3 of the Badami cave temples (6th century).